We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 -cherry jam for Masha:

-- Fish swimming in the aquarium:
+- Fishes swimming in the aquarium:

-- Bullfinches pecking rowan:
+- Bullfinches pecking a rowan tree:

-- Trees covered with snow
+- Trees covered with snow:

 - The first flowers are snowdrops: